DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-21-strands-of-silk.md

 Astronauts know how small we are in scheme of things; how petty are our differences and fights...
-The world is a mesh of billions of connections; each twinkle, as it transfers pulses of lights
+The world is a mesh of billions of connections; each twinkles, as it transfers pulses of lights

 Keep spinning them; more connections are better than just a few...